yasserfds/thatguyjamal/README.md

 - 🤖[Fuwa.js](https://github.com/fuwajs) 🥇A lighweight and Typescript based Discord Lybrary.

 ### Future projects / goals
-- Make my own crypto
+- Make my own cryptocurrency 💰
-- making something useful with my skills
+- start my own company with other developers 💼
-- have fun coding and teach others!
+- have a full/part-time YouTube channel dedicated to programming topics and informational content 📺

 ### Connect with me: